LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/view-scorm-attempts.md

-# How do I view all SCORM attempts by my students?
+# How do I view SCORM attempts by my students?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.